-2.2.1 Performance Target Concentrations
+2.1.2.1 Performance Target Concentrations

-For the purposes of this evaluation, performance targets for the cap design evaluation were set to the RALs.
-Consistent with Table 28 of the ROD, the RALs are dependent on the location, elevation type (i.e., intertidal vs. subtidal), recovery category (e.g., erosion potential), and depth interval in the sediment.
-The cap in Area 18 is located within the Recovery Category 2 area, and fully within the intertidal zone.
-Therefore, the performance of the cap in Area 18 was evaluated based on meeting the PCB and arsenic RALs that apply to sediment in the intertidal portion of Area 18 and within Recovery Category 2 as follows:
+For the purposes of this evaluation, performance targets for the example cap design evaluation were set to the RALs.
+Consistent with Table 28 of the ROD (EPA 2014), the RALs are dependent on the location, elevation type (i.e., intertidal vs. subtidal), recovery category (e.g., erosion potential), and depth interval in the sediment.
+The example cap design area is located within the Recovery Category 2 area and fully within the intertidal zone.
+Therefore, the performance of the example cap was evaluated based on meeting the PCB and arsenic RALs that apply to sediment in the intertidal portion of the example cap design area and within Recovery Category 2 as follows:

-- PCBs: 12 mg/kg organic carbon (OC) total PCB in 0-10 cm; 65 mg/kg OC in 0-45 cm - Arsenic: 57 mg/kg in 0-10 cm; 28 mg/kg in 0-45 cm
+- PCBs: 12 milligrams per kilogram (mg/kg) organic carbon (OC) total PCB in 0 to 10 cm; 65 mg/kg OC in 0 to 45 cm - Arsenic: 57 mg/kg in 0 to 10 cm; 28 mg/kg in 0 to 45 cm (Note: The Remedial Action Objective 3 cleanup level for arsenic is 57 mg/kg.)

-2.2.2 Cap Thickness and Compliance Intervals Considered
+2.1.2.2 Cap Thickness and Compliance Intervals Considered

-Four total cap thicknesses were evaluated: 2 ft, 2.5 ft, 3.5 ft, and 4.5 ft.
+Four total cap thicknesses were evaluated: 2 feet, 2.5 feet, 3.5 feet, and 4.5 feet.
 For each cap thickness evaluated, compliance with performance targets was assessed in the top 10 cm and top 45 cm of the simulated cap material as per the targets discussed in the previous section.
 If necessary to meet performance targets, the lower portion of the cap (i.e., the cap material below a depth of 45 cm) was simulated to contain an amendment.
-The amendment content was considered a design variable in such cases.
-The upper 10 cm of the model domain was used for the bioturbation zone, where mixing by benthic activity was simulated.
+The amendment content was considered a design